 Los Angeles Business Journal’s list of the “The Most Influential People in Los Angeles,” Ellisen is deeply involved in community and national legal organizations.
-He has been repeatedly appointed to the Judicial Elections Evaluations Committee for the Los Angeles County Bar Association and serves on the Central District of California’s Judicial Merit Selection Panel.
 Known as a thought leader on diversity in the legal and STEM fields, Ellisen Co-Chair’s the Kirkland & Ellisen Firmwide Diversity & Inclusion Committee.
 In 2019, Ellisen was honored with California Minority Counsel Program (CMCP) Law Firm Diversity Leader Award, which recognizes an individual who has demonstrated an outstanding commitment to diversity and inclusion.
 Ellisen has long been involved with the National Bar Association (NBA), the nation’s oldest and largest national network of predominantly African-American attorneys and judges, which recognized him as a “Trailblazer Under 40” for not only achieving distinction in his legal career but also demonstrating a strong commitment to advancing the NBA’s goals and mission.
 He has also served as the Chair and a Board Member of the NBA’s Intellectual Property Section.
 Ellisen founded the NBA’s annual Diversity in Tech Awards, which recognize leaders for fostering diversity and inclusion in the STEM and intellectual property fields.
 He was also the keynote speaker at the 2018 Diversity & Inclusion Summit for the National Association for Law Placement and the Association of Law Firm Diversity Professionals and for the John Langston Bar Association’s Corporate Firm Network Annual Summer Meeting.
 Ellisen has been dedicated to mentoring attorneys and students from underrepresented groups.
 He has regularly spoken to K-12 students on the importance of a STEM education, including through the STEM Outreach program at the University of Southern California (USC).He is also regularly an invited speaker at USC’s Viterbi Summer Institute—a high achievement program designed to enhance the transition to USC for engineering students from underrepresented backgrounds—where he speaks to incoming USC undergraduate engineering students about career paths in the law.
 He has similarly been a speaker in the University of California Irvine Law School’s Pre-Law Outreach Program, which helps students from disadvantaged backgrounds understand the demands of law school, prepare for the law school application and admissions process, and be inspired to one day use their legal skills to give back to the community.
 Throughout his career, he has been involved with organizing programs geared towards the advancement of minority groups in the law.
 Ellisen’s commitment to diversity follows the trails blazed by his late father, James A. Turner, a diversity leader and champion of the civil rights era who integrated the Norfolk, Virginia public schools as a member of the “Norfolk 17.”

 Lara Bueso Bach, '10Lara Bueso Bach is counsel in Weil's Complex Commercial Litigation practice, where she has substantial experience in multidistrict litigations, consumer fraud and product liability class actions, alter ego and fraudulent conveyance litigation, and disputes arising out of restructurings and bankruptcy proceedings.
 Lara has handled all aspects of complex litigation proceedings, including fact and expert discovery, depositions, motion practice, hearings, and trial proceedings.
 Throughout her career, Lara has been an active contributor to the community, representing children and victims of human trafficking, mentoring female law students, and participating in various philanthropic activities.
 She is the immediate past president of the Miami-Dade chapter of the Florida Association for Women Lawyers (MDFAWL) and earlier served as president (2018-2019), president-elect (2017-2018), secretary (2016-2017), treasurer (2015-2016), newsletter editor (2014-2015), and as a board member (2012-2014).
 Additionally, she serves as president of the MDFAWL Foundation, a 501(c)(3) that provides scholarships to law students demonstrating academic merit, financial need, and a commitment to advancing women in the law.
 Lara also serves on the Board of Governors of the Young Lawyers Division of The Florida Bar, and previously served on the Board of Directors of the Rollins College Alumni Association and the Diversity and Inclusion Committee of the Florida Bar.
 An advocate for professionalism and diversity in the legal profession, Lara is frequently asked to speak on panels about these topics.
 In 2015, the Florida Association of Women Lawyers honored her as one of its annual "Leaders in the Law," an award bestowed on women who have made significant impacts in their communities.
 Also in 2015, Lara was selected as one of the 40 Under 40 Outstanding Lawyers in South Florida by the Cystic Fibrosis Foundation.
 In 2017, 2018, and 2019 she was recognized as a "Rising Star" by Florida Super Lawyers.
 In 2018, she was honored as one of just 25 recipients of Daily Business Review's "On the Rise" award, which recognizes attorneys under 40 years of age for "wielding influence and showing expertise in their practice areas and committing themselves to pro bono, charitable, and professional volunteer work," and in 2019, Lara was named as an "On the Rise – Top 40 Young Lawyers Award" honoree by the American Bar Association.
 Lara received a JD from the University of Michigan Law School, where she served as the managing editor of the